AlexanderSilvaB/cube/docs/pages/getting-started.md

 ## Getting started

 Cube is a dynamically typed, object oriented, programming language written in C. The language is based on the [Lox](http://craftinginterpreters.com/the-lox-language.html){:target="_blank"} programming language, from the book [Crafting Interpreters](http://craftinginterpreters.com){:target="_blank"} by Bob Nystrom.
-Cube also has some roots on the [Caboose](https://docs.caboose.ga){:target="_blank"} programming language.

 ### Features